jaccomoc/jactl/docs/pages/faq.md

 ### Can classes have static fields?

-Jactl supports static final data fields for classes where the fields are simple types (primitives and Strings).
+Jactl supports constant data fields for classes using the `const` keyword, where the fields are simple types (primitives and Strings).
 This allows the user to create names for constant values that can then be used multiple times.

 Non-final static fields that would support modification are not allowed by Jactl.
 The reason that they are not allowed is twofold:
-1.
-2. Jactl is intended to run in distributed applications where there are multiple instances running.
+1. Jactl is intended to run in distributed applications where there are multiple instances running.
    Having a static data member in a class for sharing information across all class instances makes no sense when there are multiple application instances running since there would then be multiple instances of the static data.